Delicious (Dreams Come True album): Background

+On December 4, 1993, Dreams Come True released their sixth studio album, Magic.
+It was a stratospheric commercial success in Japan, selling more than 2.5 million units.
+Following the release of Magic, the band deliberately slowed down their album-production pace and focused on English-language songs and collaborations with outside artists, with an eye toward expanding their presence overseas.
+The band made a series of moves aimed at reaching an international audience, including “Winter Song,” which was featured in the film Sleepless in Seattle, and “Eternity,” the ending theme for the animated film The Swan Princess.
+They produced “Wherever You Are,” featuring Maurice White of Earth, Wind & Fire as a guest.
+This experience eventually led to the Japanese version included on the album, “Itsumo Itsumo ~WHEREVER YOU ARE ‘DELICIOUS’ VERSION~”.

+Singles

 In November 1994, the band released their sixteenth single, "Suki".
 It provided the then-trio with their seventh number one on the Oricon Singles Chart, and remained on the chart for 16 weeks.
 Success of the single led the band to perform it at the 45th NHK Kōhaku Uta Gassen alongside their hit "Winter Song".
 The song "Suki" has since been covered by prolific musicians such as Crystal Kay, Gackt and Juju.

 Their follow-up single, "Thank You.", was released in February 1995.
 At the time "Thank You." was produced, the song was not scheduled to be released yet as a standalone commercial single.
 But in response to the Great Hanshin earthquake that occurred in January 1995, it was urgently released as a charity single the following month, with the royalties being used for donations and material aid.
 Despite selling over 1,069,000 copies, the single stalled at the runner-up spot on the Oricon Singles Chart.
 This was because the number one spot that week was occupied by Maki Oguro's "La La La."
 No music video has been produced for the song.
 It has been performed on various occasions and is a fan favorite, yet no promotional video was ever aired for "Thank You." despite there being one for "Suki".